rochoa85/PepFun/README.md

 import sys
 sys.path.append('<PATH-TO-PEPFUN>')
 ```
-2. The package was build under a Unix environment, but it can be used under any other OS based on the provided paths
+2. The package was build under a Unix environment, but it can be used under any other OS based on the provided paths.

 ## How to run the script